softlab-ntua/dtrace-percept/README.dtrace-percept.md

     stap path/to/percept/lib/priv/dtrace/dtrace-percept.stap > trace.dat

-or

     dtrace path/to/percept/lib/priv/dtrace/dtrace-percept.d > trace.dat

 2. Perform the action you want to trace.

-E.g.

     erl -noshell - eval "bang:bang(2,30)." -s init stop

 3. Stop the execution of the DTrace/SystemTap script (by pressing Ctrl+C).

-3. Analyze the produced trace file.
+4. Analyze the produced trace file.

     1> percept:d_analyze("trace.dat").

-4. Start the web server (as usual) and inspect the collected information using your favorite browser (as usual).
+5. Start the web server (as usual) and inspect the collected information using your favorite browser (as usual).

     1> percept:start_webserver().